 Creating a Least-Privilege Monitoring User in Zalando Postgres Operator

 I was working on an internal project where we needed Prometheus monitoring for our PostgreSQL cluster.
-Sounds simple - create a monitoring user, hook it up to postgres-exporter, done.
+Should be simple: create a monitoring user, hook it up to postgres-exporter, done.

 Except we needed this user to have minimal permissions.
-Only read metrics, nothing else.
+Read metrics only, nothing else.
 The problem?
-Zalando Postgres Operator's normal user creation doesn't work like that.
+Zalando Postgres Operator's normal user creation doesn't support that.

-The normal way to create users in Zalando Postgres Operator looks like this:
+The usual way to create users in Zalando Postgres Operator:

 users: